 The College and the Faculty Association agree that individual professional development is extremely important to the continued professional growth of academic employees, the quality of educational programs and services, and the future of the college.
-To this end, academic employees are encouraged to participate in activities that will promote professional growth, maintain the quality of educational offerings, and enhance the individual's contribution to the general welfare of the college.
+To this end, academic employees are encouraged to participate in activities that will promote professional growth, maintain the quality of educational offerings, contribute to the improvement of instruction and student success, and enhance the individual's contribution to the general welfare of the college.